msampath25/alignfix/README.md

 The `SA` class creates a suffix array for a given database or genome string.
 It provides methods to find the first and last occurrences of a pattern (seed) within the suffix array.
 We have yet to create a command line usage for our project, so you will have to use the code below as a guideline.

-### Initializing the Suffix Array and Searching for Words
+### Initializing the Suffix Array and Searching for Patterns

 ```python
 from sa import SA